mparrish91/Bryt/README.md

-# Swift iPhone Video Chat app
+# Swift iPhone Video Call app

 Video chat is one of the most popular forms of communication on mobile